-During the 2019 - 2020 school year there are between 730 to 750 students who attend Jane Mears Middle School in grades 7 and 8.
+Starting off the school year, there are approximately 625 students registered to attend Jane Mears Middle School in grades 7 and 8.

 The Mears mascot is a black panther and our school colors are gold and black.

-Mears Middle School is named after Jane Mears.
+Mears Middle School is named after Jane Wainwright Mears.
 Mrs. Mears helped to form the first school in Anchorage in 1915.
-It is currently a listed historic building, The Pioneer School House.
+The Pioneer School House is currently an historic building.
 A biography of Jane Wainwright Mears can be found on the Alaska History website.

 Mears is organized around a middle school, team format.
-The students of a team, generally, share the same science, langauge arts, math, and social studies teacher.
-This gives students a smaller learning community since a team typically consists of only 130 students.
-A set of team teachers has a specific time period during the day.
-Some of the things they do during team time are: discuss upcoming projects, discuss students who stand out and those who may need additional help, plan field trips, and more.
+The students of a team generally share the same science, language arts, math, and social studies teacher.
+This gives students a smaller learning community, since a team typically consists of only 130 students.
+A team's teachers have a specific time period during the day in which they meet together.
+Some activities that teachers do during this time are: discussing upcoming projects and coordinating curriculum, discussing students who stand out and those who may need additional help, planning field trips, team events, and more.
 Use the Team link on the left to see a list of team names and the teachers that contribute to that team.